Jordan Shapiro: Philosophy

 Shapiro's perspective combines psychology, philosophy, and economics.

 He argues against strict screen time limits for kids, suggesting instead that parents should teach their kids how to use digital devices with integrity.
 He advises parents not to panic about new technologies and encourages students to use social media in his Intellectual Heritage class.
 He advocates for joint media engagement.
-His view that kids can only learn good proper ethics for a connected world by spending more time with digital technology has been controversial, causing Wall Street Journal journalist Naomi Schaefer Riley to complain, "the idea that parents might forbid or severely limit their childrens' devices—or take the devices away altogether—is anathema to him".
-He hosts a podcast about digital wellbeing that's produced by Sesame Workshop and Roblox.
+His view that kids can only learn good proper ethics for a connected world by spending more time with digital technology has been controversial, causing Wall Street Journal journalist Naomi Schaefer Riley to complain, "the idea that parents might forbid or severely limit their children's devices—or take the devices away altogether—is anathema to him".
+He hosts a podcast about digital wellbeing that is produced by Sesame Workshop and Roblox.

 Shapiro's work on feminism and fatherhood has been well received.
 The New York Times Book Review called it "utterly mind-blowing".
 In 2022, United States Air Force four-star general Anthony J. Cotton celebrated Shapiro's views on masculinity and feminism, inviting him to be the keynote speaker at the Air Force Global Strike Command's Women's Leadership Symposium.